What we have done

-KNP will continue to work with others to build skills and share knowledge through the Kimberley Weeds Network, the Kimberley Weeds Forum 2021 and other groups.
+KNP will continue to work with others to build skills and share knowledge through the Kimberley Weeds Network.

-For those who would like to be on the Kimberley Weeds Network email list for invites to working group meetings, weeding days and catch-ups, or just to receive the next newsletter, please email Louise Beames and Danielle Bain at email@example.com
+For those who would like to be on the Kimberley Weeds Network email list for invites to mini forums, to catch up on forum presentations, or to receive the next newsletter, please email Danielle Bain.

 Links to interviews and media